Kurento/kurento/source/tutorials/java/tutorial-3-one2many.rst

 2. N *Viewers* connects to the master.
 If no *Master* is present, then an error is sent to the *Viewer* which tries to see the *Master* stream.

-3. *Viewers* can leave the communication at any time.
+3. The *Viewers* can leave the communication at any time.

 4. When a *Master* finishes the communication, then each connected *Viewer* receives an *stopCommunication* message to finish also the video broadcasting.

 We can draw the following sequence diagram with detailed messages between clients and server: